 Both Northern Tool and Harbor Freight sell things you won’t find at your local home center.
-But while Harbor Freight devotes most of its store to cheap Chinese tools, Northern Tool also sells costlier brand-name tools.
+But while Harbor Freight devotes most of its store to cheap tools made mostly in China, Northern Tool also sells costlier brand-name tools.
 Each store also sells things the other doesn’t.
 If you want a big tool chest, go to Harbor Freight.
 If you want a lawn mower, go to Northern Tool.

 Cheap Chinese tools

 Harbor Freight made a name for itself selling cheaply made tools imported from China at rock bottom prices.
 In recent years the store has tried to move upmarket by selling various grades of tools, not just the cheapest it can find.
 Many people call Harbor Freight a “Chinese tool store,” and that’s certainly the majority of what Harbor Freight sells.
 But you can get Meguiar’s auto detailing products there.
 And I bought a $3 parts sorting tray there one weekend that proudly says “Made in the USA” on the label.

 But calling Northern Tool a “Chinese tool store” is a gross oversimplification.
 Northern Tool does import some tools directly from China and sell them under its own brand names.
 Some of those products are similar, if not identical to their counterparts at Harbor Freight.